 How these estimates were derived: The multipliers come from multiple evidence sources triangulated using Bayesian analysis.
 Household transmission studies showed immunocompromised contacts had 4-16× higher odds of infection given identical exposures.
 Animal studies using immune-suppressed hamsters found 5-6× lower infectious doses when adaptive immunity was disabled.
 Breakthrough infection surveillance in transplant recipients showed up to 82× higher post-vaccination infection rates compared to the general population.
 Real-world susceptibility spans a range within each class; the factors here are meant for cautious default settings, not precise patient-level prognoses.

-For the math mavens—Bayesian modeling approach: In brief, a log-normal prior (σ = 0.7), centered on a 5× susceptibility increase, was informed by the aforementioned animal studies.
+For the math mavens: In brief, a log-normal prior (σ = 0.7), centered on a 5× susceptibility increase, was informed by the aforementioned animal studies.
 Likelihood functions incorporated observed odds ratios: moderate immunocompromising conditions ~4± 2-fold increased risk, severe immunocompromising conditions ~15± 5-fold increased risk.
 The posterior analysis yielded median estimates of 3.0× (95% credible interval: 2-8×) for moderate and 9.6× (95% CrI: 5-25×) for severe immunocompromising conditions.
 Conservative values of 8× and 20× were selected from the upper portions of the credible ranges rather than using the posterior medians, prioritizing appropriate caution for this vulnerable population.
 These factors sit near the upper end of the statistical credible range; less-immunosuppressed people in the 'moderate' bucket may in reality be closer to ~3–4×.
 (Note: I plan to write a more detailed explanation of the approach at a later time.)

 Implementation: When you indicate moderately or severely immunocompromising conditions, the calculator divides the standard "quantum" emission rate by 8 or 20, respectively.
 This effectively increases your calculated risk proportionally, reflecting the biological reality that fewer viral particles are needed to establish infection in immunocompromised individuals.